eeditiones/tei-publisher-app/README.md

 * clones all dependencies
 * and installs everything in the database.

 Once it completes, you should see vscode with TEI Publisher directory opened and you can go to http://localhost:8080 to find the dashboard as usual.
+Once you're done for the moment, choose `Close Remote Connection` from the file menu.
+This will properly stop the container and eXist.
+To start again, either use menu `File/Open Recent` and choose the entry ending with `[Dev Container]` or select the *Remote Explorer* tab on the left sidebar, make sure it shows your *Containers* in the top dropdown, and start the one you created before.

-With this setup everything will be living inside docker, so you do not need anything apart from vscode, not even Java or nodejs.
+**Important**: After you stop the container, give eXist a chance to shut down properly before you restart, so please wait a few seconds.